 A Bushfire Attack Level is a measure of the severity of a building’s potential exposure to ember attack, radiant heat and direct flame contact in a bushfire event.
 This rating is used for building purposes to provide a basis for establishing construction requirements to improve the protection of a building from bushfire attack.

 The BAL takes into consideration several factors including the Fire Danger Index, the slope of the land and the vegetation surrounding a property.

-If you’re planning to build or subdivide in a bushfire prone area you will likely need a BAL report.
-We strongly suggest you contact us before you submit to council.
+If you’re planning to build or subdivide in a bushfire-prone area you will likely need a BAL report.
+We strongly suggest you contact us before you submit your Development Application to your local council.
 We can develop a simple plan to create the best possible outcome.

 Six Levels of Bushfire Attack

 There are six BAL categories ranging from low risk to extreme flame zone as shown below:

 There is insufficient risk to warrant any specific construction requirements but there is still some risk.

 Increasing levels of ember attack and burning debris ignited by windborne embers together with increasing heat flux between 12.5 and 19 kilowatts m2.

 Increasing levels of ember attack and burning debris ignited by windborne embers together with increasing heat flux between 19 and 29 kilowatts m2.

 BAL – 40